 Use a clean finger (or cold teething ring) to gently rub the area of tooth eruption for about 2 minutes at a time.
 Many babies find this soothing, although they may protest at first.

-- Provide safe objects for your baby to chew on, such as teething rings.
+- Have safe objects for your baby to chew on.

 - Give your baby an over-the-counter pain reliever, if needed.

-Use a pain reliever that is labeled for his or her specific age.
-Read and follow all instructions.
+Use a pain reliever for your baby's specific age.
+Read and follow all instructions on the label.

 Do not give aspirin to anyone younger than 20, because it has been linked to Reye syndrome, a rare but serious disease.